SimonArrowhead/Snake2/README.md

 8. Enjoy playing the Snake game using the gamepad controls!

 ## Compatibility and Adjustments for Arduino:
 While this project is primarily designed for ESP32 boards due to their dual-core capabilities, it can also be adapted to work with Arduino boards.
-However, some adjustments are necessary, especially if using a smaller LED matrix.
+However, some adjustments are necessary.

 If using an Arduino board:
 - Note that the matrix size may need to be significantly smaller due to memory and processing constraints.